-If some of you are reading this discussion out of frustration with your company’s strategic decision approach, I know just how you feel.
-I’ve wondered about this many times throughout my career.
-But while carrying out my responsibilities designing and implementing sales and marketing programs, I noticed that many of the strategic questions I asked were never evaluated.
+Perhaps some of you are reading this discussion out of frustration with your company’s strategic planning approach.
+I’ve had those feelings many times throughout my career.
+Often, I noticed that many of the strategic questions I asked were never evaluated.
 And in my estimation, failing to address these questions damaged my companies’ ability to maximize their opportunities.

 Eventually, I reached the conclusion that many companies excel at operational activity but fail at strategy formation.
 After considering the situation for a time, the reason became apparent.
-Senior executives are judged on quarterly results.
-Period.
+Senior executives are judged on quarterly earnings.
 As a result, they spend practically all their time on activities that drive the short-term financials.
-CEOs will tell you that the quickest route to failure is to consistently miss quarterly financial expectations because today’s investors demand short-term revenue and profit progress.
+CEOs will tell you that the quickest route to failure is to consistently miss quarterly financial expectations because today’s investors demand share value progress.
 So it should come as no surprise that issues impacting long-term financial results can escape the attention of corporate leaders.
 The fallout from today’s short-term focus is that strategic decision-making is the poor stepchild in business circles today.

-Why is strategy important?
+Why should strategy require more attention?
 Think about strategic decisions as a corporate sextant.
 A sextant is the tool used by sailors to track the movement of the stars as a guide for plotting a ship’s course.
 At points throughout a corporation’s journey, the firm will face junctures where it must modify its course, just like a ship, in order to reach port.
 These junctures are the points where strategic decision-making occurs.
 Choose poorly and the company strays off course, perhaps so severely that the cargo spoils.

-I’ve identified five thought patterns, or “executive tendencies” that create barriers to effective strategic decision-making.
-The 5 barriers are:
+I’ve identified two thought patterns, or “executive tendencies” that create barriers to effective strategic planning.
+The 2 barriers are:

 • Research shows that executives tend to overestimate their analytical ability.
 They think the solution to a strategic issue is simple enough to base their decision mainly on past experience, without performing a proper evaluation of the situation.